Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 Niravana 30 | MAMMUT

-This backpack is versatile and can be used in everything from off-piste skiing to high alpine skiing.
-It's extremely easy to use, with a well-placed external helmet holder, large, easily accessible pockets for avalanche gear, and the ability to remove the ice axe with a single touch.
-It's also safe for serious backcountry skiing.
+This backpack is versatile enough for everything from off-piste skiing to high alpine terrain.
+It's incredibly user-friendly, with a well-placed external helmet holder, clearly located and large pockets for avalanche gear, and a one-touch ice axe attachment.
+It's perfect for serious backcountry skiing.

 MAMMUT